 On the Walton Smith, the science team will focus on:

 Figure 3.
 A larval squirrelfish of the Family Holocentridae.
 Larval fish are sampled using plankton nets or light traps.
-Click image for credit and larger view.
+Image courtesy of Cedric Guigand.
+Download larger version (jpg, 249 KB).

 On the Spree, the science divers will be focused on collecting specimens of target taxa for population genetic analyses in the laboratory.
 We will make these collections in areas identified by the ROV surveys on the Walton Smith as supporting higher than average densities of the target species.
 All specimens will be used for genetic studies, and age and growth information for the fish species.